Options trading API data

 Product-friendly docs

-Go from the landing page to the API docs and a free key instead of starting with a sales conversation.
+Open the API docs and create a free key instead of starting with a sales conversation.

 Clear product boundary